PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Designed to help protect apps and servers by analyzing network traffic and discarding anything that looks like a DDoS attack.
 - Two tiers
   - Basic - Enabled automatically for every property in Azure at no extra cost.
 Has always-on traffic monitoring and real-time mitigation of common network-level attacks.
   - Standard - Provides extra features tuned for VNet resources.
+Requires no application changes.
+Protection policies are applied to public IP addresses (which are associated with resources deployed in VNets such as Azure Load Balancer and Application Gateway).
+This tier has a fixed monthly charge that includes protection for 100 resources.
+Additional resources are charged on a monthly per-resource basis.

 ## Azure Firewall
 Managed, cloud-based network security service that protects Azure VNets from attackers.